Raghav-2611/Ashy-AI/README.md

 # Ashy-AI

-So this in AI which can be your partner for operating your device
+So this in AI which can be your partner for operating your device.